brefphp/extra-php-extensions/docs/create_your_own_extension_layer.md

 RUN cp `php-config --extension-dir`/pgsql.so /tmp/pgsql.so
 ```

-Compile the extension here.
+You may need to:
-In some cases, download the source code, install the libraries required for compilation, perform pecl install, etc.
+ - download the source code,
+ - install the libraries required for compilation,
+ - perform pecl install,
+ - etc.

-The Dockerfiles for [these](../layers) extensions will be very helpful.
+The Dockerfiles for [these](../layers) extensions could be very helpful.

-The environment variable `PHP_VERSION` is passed from the Makefile as an argument of docker build, and the value takes `72`, `73`, `74`.
-As a docker image is created for each PHP_VERSION, if the build procedure of extension differs for each version, it can use this variable to switch processing in Dockerfile.
-There are some other env variables available,`PHP_BUILD_DIR` is `/tmp/build/php`, `INSTALL_DIR` is `/opt/bref`.
+### Copy files

+The extension layer consists of a zip archive of files that overlay the PHP layer,
+so copy the files and create the layer file structure here.
+Extension and all related
+files that need to be installed should be placed `/opt` directory in the final image.
+Because only `/opt` directory is allowed to put things in Lambda custom runtime
+environment.

 ```Dockerfile
 COPY --from=ext /tmp/pgsql.so /opt/bref-extra/pgsql.so
 ```

-The extension layer consists of a zip archive of files that overlay the PHP layer, so copy the files and create the layer file structure here.
-Extension and all related files that need to be installed should be placed `/opt` directory in the final image.
-Because only `/opt` directory is allowed to put things in Lambda custom runtime environment.
+### Making a layer

-It might be good to build extension step-by-step and create Dockerfile from command history instead of immediately building from Dockerfile.
+It might be good to build extension step-by-step and create Dockerfile from command
+history instead of immediately building from Dockerfile.

 ```bash
 $ docker run -it bref/build-php-$PHP_VERSION /bin/bash  # Run build environment with ”-it” option and build the extension step by step.
 ```

-Once you have created Dockerfile, make sure the build suceeds.
+Once you have created Dockerfile, make sure the build succeeds.

 ```bash
 $ make docker-images